CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

     my $rng = Math::Random::ISAAC->new( unpack( "N*", urandom(1024) ) ); # 8192 bits

-## Generating Tokens and Passwords
+## Generating IDs, Tokens and Passwords

 When generating raw random data for encryption keys or initialisation vectors, a common need is to generate a printable string, for example as